 People often say things like “I’m right brained.
 I’m creative,” or “I’m left brained.
 I can figure out any logical problem.”
 Although that’s a fun topic for casual conversation, the left-right distinction is exaggerated and inaccurate.
-However, let’s not neglect the real distinction.
-This post focuses on one function, language, which is related to identifiable locations in only one side of the brain.
+However, let’s not neglect a real distinction, laterality.
+This post focuses on one function, language, which is generated and understood almost exclusively on one side of the brain.

 Laterality is the dominance of one side of the brain in controlling particular activities or functions, or of one of a pair of organs, such as the hands or legs.
 Language is a crucial and very human function with laterality.
 According to available data, 94% of all humans use the left hemisphere to generate speech and understand words they hear.

 I will simplify by referring to the hemisphere performing language processing as Left, although in 6% of the people language is processed in the Right hemisphere.
 The important consideration is that one side is dedicated to language while the other is free from that requirement.

 Two more specific language areas have been identified in the left hemisphere – Broca’s and Wernicke’s areas.

 Broca’s Area has been identified as essential to our ability to generate speech.
 It is located in the frontal lobe, near the muscular control of throat, lips, and larynx, with neural connections from the prefrontal lobe where decisions on what to say are made.
 It also has a bundle of nerves, the arcuate fasciculus, connecting it with Wernicke’s Area, the other major language-focused part of the brain.

 Wernicke’s Area is essential to our understanding of speech.
 It is located in the temporal lobe, as the outer part of the auditory system, after vibrations are converted to morphemes and then to words.